 Now comes the hard part: prepping the leather.
 Most sources of leather are too thick to be used directly.
 The underside must be shaved down; a tedious task.
-I tried a multitude of tools, but the only thing which seemed to work reasonable fast was a belt sander.
+I tried a multitude of tools, but the only thing which seemed to work reasonably fast was a belt sander.
 Of course, it's very easy to sand too far, and ruin the leather.

 The proper tool is a leather shaver, which is similar to a wood planer.
 If you have a leather store nearby, I highly suggest asking for very thin scraps.
 Tell them it's for a touchpad, and there's a good chance they'll let you have it free just to see what you make out of it.